 Submission Format

-We encourage submissions in the form of a talk description (about two pages), outlining the topic, key ideas, and relevance to the Scala community.
+We encourage submissions in the form of a talk description (about two pages excluding bibliography), outlining the topic, key ideas, and relevance to the Scala community.
 Submissions should not be anonymous and should be in PDF format.
 We recommend LaTeX-produced PDFs with the current ACM Template using the option \documentclass[sigplan,nonacm]{acmart}

 .
 Talk proposals will be published in form of post-proceedings on the workshop website, where presenters may optionally include their talk slides as well.
 The page limit is not strictly enforced, but we encourage authors to keep submissions concise and to the point.
 Please avoid going overboard.